Contact Us Today (424) 372-3112

 Posted by Sam Israels | Apr 26, 2020

-After anyone is arrested for a domestic violence crime, the case is frequently known as a California “wobbler,” meaning the prosecutor can either file misdemeanor or felony charges.
-The decision on how to file the case depends on various factors and the defendant's criminal record.
+After anyone is arrested for a domestic violence crime, the case is frequently known as a California “wobbler.”
+This term refers to the prosecutor's discretion to file either misdemeanor or felony charges based on various factors and the defendant's criminal record.
+The decision on how to file the case is crucial as it significantly impacts the potential penalties and the overall outcome of the case.

-In California, there are various domestic violence statutes that describe different type of incidents.
-In Los Angeles, the most common case filed is domestic battery under California Penal Code 243(e)(1), which is always a misdemeanor.
+In California, various domestic violence statutes describe different types of incidents.
+In Los Angeles, the most common case filed is a domestic battery under California Penal Code 243(e)(1), which is always a misdemeanor.

-Another common case is corporal injury to a spouse under Penal Code 273.5 PC, which is a “wobbler” and can be filed as a misdemeanor or felony offense.
+Another typical case is a corporal injury to a spouse under Penal Code 273.5 PC, a “wobbler " that can be filed as a misdemeanor or felony offense.

 How the case is filed is significant for a defendant.
 This is due to the differences between misdemeanor and felony crime punishments in California.
 It should be noted it's not uncommon for an initial filing of a felony domestic violence to be later reduced to a misdemeanor.

-To give readers more useful information about misdemeanor and felony Los Angeles domestic violence cases, our criminal defense lawyers are providing a review below.
+Our criminal defense lawyers have provided a review below to give readers more useful information about misdemeanor and felony Los Angeles domestic violence cases.

 The judge might also impose some jail time as a condition of felony probation.
-Further, a felony conviction carries harsh collateral consequences, such as a loss of gun rights and a potentially losing a professional license.
+Further, a felony conviction carries harsh collateral consequences, such as a loss of gun rights and a potential loss of a professional license.
+These collateral consequences refer to the additional penalties or restrictions that a person may face as a result of a felony conviction beyond the direct legal penalties.

 For undocumented immigrants, a felony conviction could carry immigration consequences, such as deportation or denial of citizenship.